y-vasyunin/y-vasyunin/README.md

   </a>
 </p>

-I'm fascinated by the stories hidden within our world's landscapes, both real and imagined.
-Armed with an engineering degree in Remote Sensing and multiple Google Cloud certifications, I enjoy using geospatial and cloud technology to investigate historical mysteries and build new fictional worlds.
+I'm fascinated by the stories hidden in both real and imagined landscapes.
+With an engineering degree in Remote Sensing and multiple Google Cloud certifications, I enjoy using geospatial and cloud technology to investigate historical mysteries and build new fictional worlds.

 ---